Estimating Earth's Temperature Response with Transformed and Augmented OLS: Results

-These results diverge from those of BCS (2020), who employed MLE within an ECM framework.
-Their estimates were $\lambda=1.33$, ECS = 2.80$^{\circ}$C. The $\lambda$ values from TAOLS are consistently higher, leading to lower ECS estimates.
-Compared to BCS (2020), the standard error of $\hat{\lambda } _{\mathrm{TAOLS}}$ is generally lower than that of $\hat{\lambda }_{\mathrm{ MLE}}$.
-So, the confidence intervals of our study are narrower, reflecting the method's efficiency in estimating long-run relationships.
-Our ECS range of 2.12$^{\circ}$C to 2.49$^{\circ}$C contrasts with their point estimate of 2.80$^{\circ}$C, suggesting a less pronounced warming response with reduced uncertainty.
-The figure shows that $\lambda$ increases with $K$ but stabilizes around $K=80$, indicating that beyond this point, additional basis functions contribute marginally to precision, a finding consistent with asymptotic efficiency arguments in SPK (2025).
+These results diverge from those of \citet{bruns2020multicointegration}, who employed MLE within an ECM framework.
+Their MLE estimates of $\lambda$ are $ 1.709$, $1.326$, and $1.567$ for Models~I, II, and~III respectively, implying ECS of $2.17^{\circ}$C, $2.80^{\circ}$C, and $2.37^{\circ}$C. Across all three specifications, the TAOLS estimates of $\lambda$ exceed the corresponding MLE values, yielding ECS estimates that range from $ 1.81^{\circ}$C to $2.49^{\circ}$C, all below the corresponding MLE benchmarks.
+Compared to \citet{bruns2020multicointegration}, the standard errors of $\hat{\lambda}_{\mathrm{TAOLS}}$ are generally smaller, producing narrower confidence intervals.
+In each specification, $\lambda$ increases with $K$ but stabilizes around $K=80$, beyond which additional basis functions have negligible effect on the estimates, a finding consistent with asymptotic efficiency arguments in \citet{SPK2025}.